aj-staton/bus-protocols/i2c/README.md

  * acknowledged the address if it was correct,
  * Read the next 8-bits on SDA from the master,
  * send the acknowledgement, and;
- * waited for the stop edge to end the transaction.
+ * waited for the stop edge to end the transaction

+ ## Structure
+ This was another project for the virtual classroom.
+The sensor and flash memory (created in Verilog) were given to me, then tested in Verilator with various `make` targets.

+The reference solution is in `refdump.txt`; the way to check to see what you have written to memory can be checked with `make flashdump`.